-home / Homewares
+Home / Homewares

 Let your hands do the talking: the brands we shop for ceramics

-There is something endlessly moving about something that has been harvested from the earth, coaxed into a malleable substance, and formed into wares by creative hands.
-Perhaps it's just me, but there is a certain groundedness that comes from holding fired clay in our hands, knowing that it has been manoeuvred by a potter's craft and learned skill.
-The beauty lies in diversity, and what could be more varied than a handmade vessel?
-If you too share an appreciation for these sentiments, but are unsure where to buy ceramics, we are rounding up some of our favourite ceramic brands and ceramicists, below.
+There is something endlessly moving about an item that has been harvested from the earth.
+When clay is coaxed into a malleable substance, a new story begins.
+The opportunities are fruitful, and largely unknown until the last minute.
+Formed into wares, there is a certain earthiness that comes from holding fired clay in our hands, knowing that it has been melded into existence by a potter's craft and learned skill.

 Mathilde Martin Ceramics